awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-sender-id.md

 **Important**
 If you need to register a sender ID in India, complete the procedures in [Special requirements for India](channels-sms-senderid-india.md) *before* you open a case in Support Center\.
+If you need to register a sender ID in Singapore, complete the procedures in [Special requirements for Singapore](channels-sms-senderid-singapore.md)\.

 **To request a sender ID**